Recommended: Whoop Band Review

 Future View: With WHOOP’s acquisition of PUSH we can expect a market-leading WHOOP ecosystem for lifters, providing they get the accuracy right.

 WHOOP’s historic mistake was to respond to customer demand to broadcast heart rate so that gym equipment could display it.
 Naturally, this meant that people like me (sports tech testers/reviewers) could now precisely compare its accuracy to medical-grade chest straps.
-Clearly, it’s not as good as a Polar H10!
+Clearly, Whoop 3 is not as good as a Polar H10!
 But then neither are all other wrist-based optical heart rate monitors as results vary considerably between people and depending on how they use the technology.
 For example, here’s the latest, greatest Garmin Fenix 6 Pro, whose green heart rate line looks great….until it doesn’t.
-It’s wrong.
+It’s wrong…the Garmin is wrong.

-For my steady-state training, Whoop 3 is sufficiently accurate to give meaningful and actionable results.
+For my steady-state training, Whoop 3 was nearly always sufficiently accurate to give meaningful and actionable results.
 For some people, it’s not.
 Same with Garmin, Polar, Fitbit, Apple.

 But, I tend not to do much gym work and that is the area where all wrist-based optical HR tech struggles.

-That said, WHOOP4.0 claims to be more accurate than the 3rd Generation Whoop strap I’m wearing right now.
+That said, WHOOP4.0 appears to be more accurate than the 3rd Generation Whoop strap.
 This will likely mean that the tracks it produces during workouts will be smoother especially if you wear it on your bicep and hopefully more people will get more accurate tracks.
 So, if accuracy had previously put you off, it might now be a time to think again.

 There were also some concerns about how Whoop assessed sleep recovery.
 Since August, this is now calculated in one of the two ‘correct’ ways.